The Family Snape:

 And in fact I still am inclined to think so.

 Rowling certainly didn’t manage to convince me otherwise.

 Which brings me to a slight digression regarding Rowling and the raising of her audience’s expectations.
 In the wake of DHs, it appears that Ms Rowling may actually regard the construction of her series as a sort of game which she is playing with her readers.
-For she has made a conspicuous practice of laying out possible clues and flagging them as significant — which it is now abundantly obvious that she had no intention of ever referring back to again.
+For she has made a conspicuous practice of laying out possible clues and flagging them as significant — which later becomes abundantly obvious that she had no intention of ever referring back to again.
 The whole modus operandi reeks of bait-and-switch.

 This is not strewing red herrings across the readers’ path.
 Red herrings lead you somewhere, even though it usually turns out to be a blind alley.

-All of these led us nowhere: the Potions book? the Veil? the locked room? hell, the whole reversal of the established 5-books worth of the account of Voldemort’s first rise completely up-ended by the “official” Riddle backstory — which she totally didmissed and went back to the original version in the very next book.
+All of these threads ultimately led us nowhere: the Potions book? the Veil? the locked room? hell, the whole reversal of the established 5-books worth of the account of Voldemort’s first rise completely up-ended by the “official” Riddle backstory — which she totally dismissed and went back to the original version in the very next book.
 Where was the ultimate payoff for these devices?
 All of them were flagged as “important” in their presentation.
-They all turned out to be no more than set dressing.
+Yet they all turned out to be no more than set dressing.
 Disposable set-dressing, at that.
 Use once and discard.
 Even the official Riddle backstory devolves into a piece of shameless padding serving no purpose whatsoever, until she could wrestle it around, sweep it asside and reveal the existence of the Horcruxes.
 She might just as well have merely been tossing us something to keep us occupied until she got around to writing out the next book.